HL7NZ/nzf/input/pagecontent/data.md

 #### Medicine code

-All medication resources have a unique NZMT ID (see <a href="./nzmt-datamodel.html#nzmt-id-details">).
+All medication resources have a unique NZMT ID (see <a href="./nzmt-datamodel.html#nzmt-id-details">NZMT Data model - ID details</a>).
 This is used as the ID for a medication as well as being the first code listed in the medication.code

 ##### Examples